jonbhanson/flutter_native_splash/README.md

 When the package finishes running, your splash screen is ready.

-For different flavors or to specify the yaml file location, just add the following path with the command
+To specify the yaml file location just add --path with the command in the terminal:

 ```
 flutter pub run flutter_native_splash:create --path=path/to/my/file.yaml